AP-CSPrinciples/CSP-using_Python/docs/_sources/Unit 1/PT_Project-2.md.txt

 # Performance Task - Project 2

 Create a console-based program to manage student data, such as names, grades, and student IDs.
-The program will store this data in a List of lists of custom `Student` objects.
+You will create a custom `Student` class with appropriately named attributes.
+You will store instances of these custom student objects inside a list.
 Use functions with parameters to call specific actions within the student management system.
 Appropriately comment throughout your program and provide test cases to verify that your program works as intended.